 - alpha-lipoic acid

-Before starting to take any supplements, people should speak to their doctor about their specific nutritional needs.
+Before starting any supplements, people should speak with their doctor about their specific nutritional needs.

 It is possible that they are getting enough nutrients from the foods they eat.
 It is also possible that certain supplements may interact with the medications a person is taking.

-Quitting smoking, or never starting, can have a positive effect on a person’s overall health.
+Quitting smoking can have a positive effect on a person’s overall health.